rexposadas/art/README.md

 `./art circles grid -c 10 -f input/circle.json`

 That will produce 10 images with the circle config.
-A sample image would be:
+Here's a sample image:

 ![](images/circle-300_x_300.png)